JZHTB/Terraform/Checkpoint-NVA/readme.md

 # Check Point CloudGuard R8030

-This module will create a cluster of CloudGuard R8030's across availability-zones.
+This module will create a cluster of CloudGuard R8030's across availability-zones, ported from Checkpoints Marketplace image.
 At the time of writing the maximum zones within a region is 3, so at most this module can create 3 machines per region.

 This Module requires a pre-existing virtual network with a dedicated subnet for both front and backend resources.